siamakanda/Email-Extractor/README.md

 2. Visit a webpage from which you want to collect email addresses.
 3. The extension will scan the page for email addresses and display them.

-## Configuration

-You can customize the extension's behavior by modifying the `manifest.json` file and the provided scripts.

-- `manifest.json`: This file defines extension metadata and permissions.
-- `content.js`: This script searches for email addresses in the page's HTML.
-- [Optional] `background.js`: This script can handle collected emails, such as sending them to a server or saving them to local storage.

 ## Contributing

 Contributions are welcome!
 If you want to improve this extension, open an issue or submit a pull request.
 For major changes, please discuss your ideas in an issue before making any modifications.

-## License

-This extension is open-source and available under the [MIT License](LICENSE).

 ## Support